mopidy/mopidy/docs/releasing.rst

 This procedure has several benefits:

 - Everyone with commit access can make releases.
-- None without direct PyPI access can make releases without also leaving the source code of what they released publicly available on GitHub, creating an audit log in case of any malicious deeds.
+- No one, except those with direct PyPI access, can make releases without also leaving the source code of what they released publicly available on GitHub, creating an audit log in case of any malicious actions.
 - The changelog can be amended post-release through the GitHub Releases UI.

 The primary drawback of this procedure is that there is no obvious way to maintain a changelog in-between releases.
-The preferred solution is to make releases often, so that writing up the changelog from the recent Git commits is done in a minute or two.
+The preferred solution is to make releases often, so that writing up a changelog from the recent Git commits is done in a minute or two.